presciencelabs/tabitha-databases/README.md

 ### Ontology

-#### When a new Ontology is available from TBTA in `mdb` format.
+#### When a new Ontology is available from TBTA

-1. Convert the `mdb` to a sqlite database
-	> ⚠️ Can't seem to find a commandline tool for this... until something else presents itself, it will need to be done manually.
+> ⚠️ due to order coupling, this is not accurate anymore, everything must be done locally, see Local migrations below.

-1. Once in a sqlite format, it should be committed to the `databases` directory following appropriate naming convention.
+1. The new database should be committed to the `databases` directory following appropriate naming convention.
 	> e.g., `Ontology.VERSION.YYYY-MM-DD.tbta.sqlite`
 1. Run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`
 1. Update the Cloudflare `DB_Ontology` binding for the `sync_complex_terms` Worker.